 The Garden / Anthea Hamilton

-Opening in October 2021, this ambitious project, both an artwork and a garden, will form a new, welcoming public entrance to Studio Voltaire.
+Opening in October 2021, this ambitious project is both an artwork and a garden, forming a new public entrance to Studio Voltaire.

 With additional support from Dzek

 Anthea Hamilton, Brick Suit, 2010, installation view, Anthea Hamilton: Lichen!
 Libido!
 Chastity!, SculptureCenter, 2015. © Anthea Hamilton.
 Courtesy the artist.
 Photo: Kyle Knodell